navin20/Deep-Learning-Term-Project/README.md

- ## Fine tune the model using the pretrained model by using  transfer learning technique
+ ## Fine tune the model to the pretrained model by using  transfer learning technique